typelevel/Laika/docs/03-preparing-content/04-ebooks.md

 to the single final FO document.

-Customizing the PDF template would require knowledge of `XSL-FO`, but is hopefully rarely ever necessary as PDFs can be styled by Laika's @:ref(CSS for PDF) feature.
+Customizing the PDF template would require knowledge of `XSL-FO`, but is hopefully rarely ever necessary as PDFs can be styled by Laika's [CSS for PDF] feature.

-See @:ref(Creating Templates) for general info about Laika's template engine.
+See [Creating Templates] for general info about Laika's template engine.

 ### Overriding Renderers